kryspinm97/PP5-EliteTechPC/TESTING.md

 1. On specially small screen sizes the text from the dropdown menu from My Account navbar , overflows off screen as it is "too long" , which really is just a visual issue.

+        Any further issues upon inspection and review will be noted here.
+        I am dedicated to keeping this site free of any issues to provide the best experience for users as possible.